 and extract it", or "fetch a certain Maven artifact and make it available as a

 java_import target", or simply "symlink a local directory".
 Every repo is

 defined by calling a repo rule with an appropriate number of arguments.

-See Repository rules for more information on how to write your own repository rules.
+See Repository rules for more information about how to write your own repository rules.

 The action of making a repo available on local disk by running its associated repo rule.
 The repos defined in a workspace are not available on local disk before they are fetched.

-Normally, Bazel will only fetch a repo when it needs something from the repo, and the repo hasn't already been fetched.
-If the repo has already been fetched before, Bazel will only re-fetch it if its definition has changed.
+Normally, Bazel only fetches a repo when it needs something from the repo, and the repo hasn't already been fetched.
+If the repo has already been fetched before, Bazel only re-fetches it if its definition has changed.

 After being fetched, the repo can be found in the subdirectory